ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					otherwise if the source NOT step is the target step of one route

-						if the input is 'unparsed'
+						if the input is UNPARSED

 							# do nothing and pick up on next loop

-						otherwise if the input is not 'unparsed'
+						otherwise if the input is not UNPARSED

 							# process as per NOT gate logic
 							# https://ukparliament.github.io/ontologies/procedure/flowcharts/meta/design-notes/#truth-table-not